Final report for SW22-938

 Targeted grazing implementation:

 Each allotment has ~1000 ewes participating in the experiment, representing a realistic amount for commercial producers in this region.
 The researchers and sheep producers work with herders to maintain sheep in the treatment areas until objectives are achieved, or use of other resources triggers the need to move.
-Spring and fall targeted grazing occur when perennial vegetation is mostly dormant but cheatgrass is green, for approximately 2 weeks in May-June and October.
+Spring and fall targeted grazing occur when cheatgrass is green, for approximately 2 weeks in May-June and in October.
 Interannual variability in environmental conditions requires us to remain flexible.
-Fall grazing treatments have occurred in October 2022 and 2023, and the first spring grazing treatments occurred from May-June 2023.
-The second spring grazing treatments are scheduled for May-June 2024.
+Fall grazing treatments have occurred in October 2022, 2023, and 2024, and spring grazing treatments have occurred in May-June 2023, 2024, and 2025.
+Post-treatment measurements for the fall 2024 and spring 2025 grazing treatments and beyond will be part of the second phase of this project (2025-2028).

 Animal nutrition and health: